gosling-lang/gosling-docs/User-Interaction.md

 [`superpose`](#superposition) overlaps multiple marks on top of one other, thus allowing users to create different visualizations for the same data.
 `visibility` controls the visibility of visual marks, thus allowing the switch between different visualizations based on the zoom level.

-`visibility` is an object with the following properties:
+`visibility` is an array of object with the following properties:
 | properties  | type  | description|
 |---|---|---|
 |target| string| **required**, support "track" \| "mark" |